 Students emerge as reliable, dependable employees that produce quality work.
 They’ve learned firsthand how to work with others, take initiative, communicate effectively, think critically, and solve problems.

 Perfect—just what employers want!

 About the Author

-Theresa Ansilio Clemente (Terry) is a Full-Time Business Instructor and Business Internship Coordinator at Penn State Wilkes-Barre.
+Theresa (Terry) Clemente is a full-time business instructor and Business Internship Coordinator at Penn State Wilkes-Barre.
 Clemente has taught numerous marketing and small business courses on an undergraduate level.
 In addition, she coordinates the internship program for the business department.
 Clemente functions as academic advisor and as advisor for Business Club.
 She was the recipient of the 2007/2008 “Hayfield Award for Faculty Member of the Year” and the 2007 “Advisor of the Year” award.

 Prior to her employment at Penn State, Clemente was an Assistant Business Professor at Misericordia University.
 She held a number of senior marketing positions in the private sector before beginning her teaching career.
-Clemente holds a Master of Business Administration, St. Joseph’s University, Philadelphia, Pennsylvania.
-She is involved as a volunteer and member in a number of community organizations.
+Clemente holds an MBA from St. Joseph’s University, Philadelphia, Pennsylvania.
+She is involved as a volunteer for and member of a number of community organizations.

 Source: Quarterly Bulletin, published by the Institute for Public Policy & Economic Development, Volume I, Issue I (Winter 2009)